Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/navigating.rst

 View Menu
 ---------

-As usual, the View Menu controls the editors view settings.
+As usual, the View Menu controls the editor's view settings.

 View all Sequences :kbd:`Home`
    Zooms the display to show all strips.